German-BioImaging/dtqueries/data.md

 sfaira ties together single-cell data for over 170 datasets for numerous tissues types in both human and mouse.
 Downloading and loading the datasets can take significant time.
-Here metadata from the 4 human brain datasets has been parsed using the `sfaira` python library:
+Here metadata from the {{ len(site.data.sfaira) }} human brain datasets has been parsed using the `sfaira` python library:

 ```python